 Medium is a social journalism platform where both amateurs and professionals publish blog posts on a huge variety of topics.
 It’s ideal for seeing what sort of content is most popular in your industry and researching ideas for what to share with your community.

-Branded social networking
+Branded social networking tools

-Most of us are using more community management tools than we need to do our jobs.
+However, most of us are using more community management tools than we need to do our jobs.
 This so-called technology bloat leads to a substantial drop in productivity and greatly increased operational costs.
 That’s why community management is better off being by in a single platform that connects you with your target audience and provides the insights you need to continuously improve the experience.

 Disciple is a white-label social networking app which, unlike mainstream social media services, you have complete control over.
 You can customise the user experience with your branding, schedule your posts, track the health of your community with built-in analytics and reporting, and integrate it with your other tools using the open API provided.